 Creating a loyalty program is easier than ever, as many restaurants are using digital loyalty programs rather than handing out punch cards.
 There’s no need for your customers to worry about losing physical reward cards; they can keep track of their loyalty points right on their phone — something that definitely appeals to millennials.
 Make.
 Things.
 Easy.

-In fact, the top three incentives for millennials to join a loyalty program are: How quickly rewards are earned (43%), the variety of rewards offered (34%), and the ease of tracking and redeeming rewards (22%).
+In fact, the top three incentives for millennials to join a loyalty program are: How quickly rewards are earned (43%), the variety of rewards offered (34%), and the ease of tracking and redeeming rewards (22%), according to Software Advice.

 Try Email and Text Message Marketing